The Ossiarch Bonereapers are the elite legions of Nagash: an army of restless bone constructs led by Katakros the Undefeated.

 - Necropolis Stalker with Spirit Blades: 200 points

-There are 2 different weapon loadouts for them: the Dread Falchion and the Spirit Blades.
+There are 2 different weapon loadouts for the Necropolis Stakers: the Dread Falchion and the Spirit Blades.

 The Dread Falchion reduces the number of attacks (3) for maximum damage (3-6 at Strength 5, the highest on this warband).

 The Spirit Blades are a more conservative weapon with 5 attacks at Strength 4 (2-5 damage).

 Necropolis Stalkers are an interesting model attack-oriented considering they have the lowest Toughness in the Ossiarch Bonereapers (4).